-Population counts are scarce but extensive habitat destruction suggests that the subspecies is in serious decline.
+Population counts are scarce but extensive habitat destruction suggests that the species is in serious decline.
+Average group size is 8.9 individuals (range 3-14, n=27) in Semnopithecus vetulus monticola (Rudran 1970).

 Current Population Trend: Decreasing

 Habitat and Ecology (see Appendix for additional information)